cloudmesh/classes/docs/source/i524/technologies-hw.rst

 1. Why do I not see that my changes are published on the Web page?

    Changes will take time to be reviewed and integrated into the Web page.
 Changes will be done in two steps.
-Firts they will be merged into the branch I524, after some time they will be merged into the master branch.
+First they will be merged into the branch I524, after some time they will be merged into the master branch.
 Only after they are in the master branch they will be visible.